tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_athena_work_groups.md

 ## Parameters

-The resource does not require any parameters.
+This resource does not require any parameters.

 ## Properties